gmsaas Commands

 Connects a running instance to ADB.
 The command returns to shell once ADB is connected.

 The <instance_uuid> argument is now optional.
-If <instance_uuid> is omitted, the command connects the single ONLINE instance.
+If omitted, the command connects the single ONLINE instance.

 <adb_serial> (URL:port) on which ADB is connected is printed.